jozu-ai/kitops/docs/src/docs/why-kitops.md

 ## The Solution

-**The goal of KitOps is to keep a versioned package for your AI project in a repository you already use.**
+> **The goal of KitOps is to be a library of versioned packages for your AI project, in an OCI registry you already use.**

 Kit's ModelKits are the better solution:
 * Combine models, datasets, code and all the context teams need to integrate, test, or deploy: